ankitkpandey1/aetherless/ARCHITECTURE.md

 **Why:** Catching errors at startup is far cheaper than catching them in production:
 - A typo in a port number discovered at startup costs 0
 - The same typo discovered during a production incident costs hours
-- We validate exhaustively: ports, memory limits, paths, timeouts, duplicates
+- Exhaustive validation is performed: ports, memory limits, paths, timeouts, duplicates

 ### 3. Explicit Error Types